utilmind/MySQL-migration-tools/README.md

 So if you need to migrate very old data, replace it to just `CREATE USER` and remove `IF NOT EXISTS`.
 * Google about more incompatibilities between MySQL and MariaDB.
 If there is something important, please pull your fix to this repo.

-# TODO
+# ToDo
-* Maybe when I get inspired or someone pays me, I’ll make a tool that converts the syntax of MySQL triggers into SQLs compatible with Postgres, Oracle, etc.
+* Maybe when I get inspired (or someone pays me), I’ll make a tool that converts the syntax of MySQL triggers into SQLs compatible with Postgres, Oracle, etc.